whydumb/B.31.-BPAAOW-ai-hookMain/README.md

 # 🎯 hookMain – Ultra Simple, Ultra Effective

 **hookMain** is a minimalistic tracking system designed with clarity and performance in mind.
-No bloated data structures, no unnecessary overhead — just clean, direct updates. used mongodb
+No bloated data structures, no unnecessary overhead. used mongodb

 ---